 Date and Time functions

 The datetime , time and calendar modules provides functions and classes for manipulating dates and times.
 However for general purpose parsing, formatting and arithmetic, we only use datetime module.
-We will learn only datetime module in this lesson.
-We use date, datetime and time objects from datetime module for most of the date manipulations
+You will learn only the datetime module and time function of the time module in this lesson.
+We typically use date and datetime objects from datetime module for most of the date manipulations.

 import datetime today = datetime.date.today() now = datetime.datetime.now() print(today) print(now)